Saber-toothed predator

 A saber-tooth (alternatively spelled sabre-tooth) is any member of various extinct groups of predatory therapsids, predominantly carnivoran mammals, that are characterized by long, curved saber-shaped canine teeth which protruded from the mouth when closed.

-Saber-toothed mammals have been found almost worldwide from the Eocene epoch to the end of the Pleistocene epoch 42 million years ago (mya) – 11,000 years ago (kya).
+Among the earliest animals that can be described as "sabertooths" are the gorgonopsids, a group of non-mammalian therapsids that lived during the Middle-Late Permian, around 270-252 million years ago.
+Saber-toothed mammals have been found almost worldwide from the Eocene epoch to the end of the Pleistocene epoch (42 million years ago – 11,000 years ago).

 One of the best-known genera is the machairodont or "saber-toothed cat" Smilodon, the species of which, especially S. fatalis, are popularly referred to as "saber-toothed tigers", although they are not closely related to tigers (Panthera).
 Despite some similarities, not all saber-tooths are closely related to saber-toothed cats or felids in-general.
-Instead, many members are classified into different families of Feliformia, such as Barbourofelidae and Nimravidae; the oxyaenid "creodont" genera Machaeroides and Apataelurus; and two extinct lineages of metatherian mammals, the thylacosmilids of Sparassodonta, and deltatheroideans, which are more closely related to marsupials.
+For example, many members are classified into different family of Feliformia, the Nimravidae; or from a separate order such as oxyaenid genera Machaeroides and Apataelurus, which are members of the order Oxyaenodonta, and two extinct lineages of metatherian mammals and the thylacosmilids of Sparassodonta.
 In this regard, these saber-toothed mammals can be viewed as examples of convergent evolution.
 This convergence is remarkable due not only to the development of elongated canines, but also a suite of other characteristics, such as a wide gape and bulky forelimbs, which is so consistent that it has been termed the "saber-tooth suite."

-Of the feliform lineages, the family Nimravidae is the oldest, entering the landscape around 42 mya and becoming extinct by 7.2 mya.
-Barbourofelidae entered around 16.9 mya and were extinct by 9 mya.
-These two would have shared some habitats.
+Of the feliform lineages, the family Nimravidae is the oldest, entering the landscape around 42 mya and becoming extinct by 7 mya.
+Both machairodonts and nimravids (Specifically Barbourofelinae) would have shared some habitats.